Welcome to 5th Grade!

 by Mr. Josh Englund

-This is my eleventh year as a teacher at St. Mary's.
+This is my thirteenth year as a teacher at St. Mary's.
 I am not only a teacher, but I am also a school parent.
-My daughters Lily and Madelyn attended St. Mary’s Preschool, and are now in seventh grade and Kindergarten.
+My daughters Lily and Madelyn attended St. Mary’s Preschool, and are now in ninth grade and second grade.
 I am very proud to be a part of St. Mary Star of the Sea school as a teacher and as a parent.

 I look forward to meeting you and your child and I invite you to speak with me further about next year.
 Please call the office with any request to meet and I will be happy to contact you to set up to arrange a time to meet.